LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Ablation Study

-\paragraph{Impact of semantic decoder} As discussed in \secref{sec:method}, using a shared decoder for both reconstruction and semantic distillation can lead to interference between objectives, potentially degrading both the reconstruction fidelity and semantic representation quality.
-We empirically observe this interference in the results denoted as \textit{shared decoder} in upper part of \tabref{tab:abl_decoup}.
+As discussed in \subsecref{method:decoup}, using a shared decoder for both reconstruction and semantic distillation can lead to interference between objectives, potentially degrading both the reconstruction fidelity and semantic representation power.
+We empirically observe this interference in the results denoted as \textit{auxiliary semantic decoder type} in 2nd upper part of \tabref{tab:main_abl}.
 A possible solution is to freeze the decoder parameters during semantic distillation (i.e., without gradient updates from the distillation loss).
 While this alleviates degradation in reconstruction fidelity, it significantly weakens the ability to learn meaningful semantic representations.
 This setting is denoted as \textit{w/o gradient update} in the results.
 In contrast, our proposed design, which uses a decoupled semantic decoder, effectively mitigates both issues, providing a better balance between the two objectives.